RaspberryPiFoundation/scratch-curriculum/Türkçe/Term 1/04 Fruit Machine/Meyve Makinası.md

 First, the stage needs to know when the player has finished.
 We can do this by having the stage check to see if all sprites have stopped moving when we click on one of them.
 Go back and modify each of the sprite# clicked blocks to broadcast a new message, checkForEnd

-The Stage can respond to this message and check if the game is over by seeing if all three sprites’ stopped variables are set to 1, by using the x position of Sprite block for each sprite, and changing “x position” to stopped If all three sprites have a stopped value of 1, we know the game is over and we can check to see if the player has won.
+The Stage canrespond to this message and check if the game is over by seeing if all three sprites’ stopped variables are set to 1, by using the x position of Sprite block for each sprite, and changing “x position” to stopped If all three sprites have a stopped value of 1, we know the game is over and we can check to see if the player has won.

 To do this, we can use the same x position of Sprite block, but instead of looking at the stopped variable, we can look at the costume # and see if Sprite1 has the same costume as Sprite2, and if Sprite2 has the same costume as Sprite3.